 Become a Program

 Organizations identify their community need, then design and implement an AmeriCorps program that will leverage people power as a solution.
-They recruit, train, and manage individuals, called AmeriCorps members, to deliver those services.
-Successful proposals describe how AmeriCorps service positions are an appropriate strategy to meet a community need AND identify supports for AmeriCorps participants to develop their career or continue their education.
+They recruit, train, and manage individuals, called AmeriCorps volunteers, to deliver those services.
+Successful proposals describe how AmeriCorps service positions are an appropriate strategy to meet a community need AND identify supports for AmeriCorps volunteers to develop their career or continue their education.

 AmeriCorps State and National